Skip to Content

 Live Oak Canyon Pumpkin Farm – Pumpkin Farms In California

-Live Oak Canyon Pumpkin Farm have arranged plenty of family-friendly and kid-friendly activities.
+Live Oak Canyon Pumpkin Farm has arranged plenty of family-friendly and kid-friendly activities.

 The corn flyer, corn mazes, a huge fun slide and a petting zoo to name a few of the 50+ attractions.